 Many people in the world who still have no access to electricity would benefit from access to electrical power.
 This can now be achieved with distributed electrical sources using renewable energy.
+These electrical sources using renewable energy are all operating in direct current (e.g. photovoltaic system, wind turbines).

-Many of these electrical sources using renewable energy generate direct current (e.g. photovoltaic system, wind turbines) and supply from these renewable energies is not constant: photovoltaic panels do not operate at night and wind turbines require wind for generating electrical energy.
-Therefore, the use of storage units becomes a necessity.
-Manufacturers of stationary secondary batteries have been investing a lot in these technologies and prices will soon become affordable to those people in need of access to electricity.
+Supply from these renewable energies is not constant, photovoltaic panels do not operate at night, and wind turbines require wind for generating electrical energy.
+Therefore, the use of storage units becomes a necessity and manufacturers of stationary secondary batteries are investing in these technologies so that they can become affordable.